equinor/mad/apps/docs/docs/mad-core/migration-guide/3-use-createCoreStackNavigator.md

 const RootStack = createStackCoreNavigator<RootStackParamList>(config);
 ```

+If you are using `createStackCoreNavigator`, import `ToastEmitter` from `@equinor/mad-core` and add
+it in your App.tsx file outside your Navigation Container.
+Ensure to add it within the `EDSProvider`
+though.

 If you have leftover screens from `mad-expo-core` in the stack, they should be removed.
 `createStackCoreNavigator`/`createNativeStackCoreNavigator` will add similar screens for you behind
 the scenes.